conduktor/conduktor-docs/docs/gateway/how-to/migration-guide-to-3.x.md

 ```

-__Cautions__: from this point, the changes made on Gateway 2.x can be lost in the migration process.
+__warnings__: from this point, the changes made on Gateway 2.x can be lost in the migration process.
 Until the migration it finished it is recommended to :
 * Stop using the Gateway 2.x API
 * Stop creating concentrated topics